Home Back Contact

 Gassan Shobuzukure Katana

 A shobuzukure katana attributed Gassan Chikanori, Eisho jidai (1504 - 1521).
-There is one juyo example of his work.
+There is one juyo example.
 Hawatare: 2 shaku 2 sun 0 bu 4.5 rin (66.8 cm / 26.3").
 Motohaba: 3.27 cm.
 Kasane: 3.4 mm.
 Suguba, gunome notare, kinsuji, sunagashi, hataraki, nado.
 The jigane is itame hadatasu with o-mokume nagare and masame, with itame.
 There are abundant chikei, nado.
 The boshi is jizo.
 There are two inconsequential kizu, as pictured below.
 In fresh Japanese polish, shirasaya, and niju gold foil habaki.
-Pictured in Juyo Token Nado Zufu - #38; rated a double circle in Nihon To Meikan; rated 2,000,000 yen in Toko Taikan; rated Chujo saku in Fujishiro's Nihonto Jiten - Koto Hen; pictured in Yumei Koto Taikan and Nihonto Koza - Koto Part II NTHK-NPO certificate awarding 75 points.
+Pictured in Juyo Token Nado Zufu - #38; rated a double circle in Nihon To Meikan; rated 2,000,000 yen in Toko Taikan; rated Chujo saku in Fujishiro's Nihonto Jiten - Koto Hen; pictured in Yumei Koto Taikan and Nihonto Koza - Koto Part II NTHK-NPO awarding 75 points.
 As of 2000, there was one juyo, a wakizashi dated Eisho kyu nen ni gatsu kichi jitsu (an auspicious day in February 1512).

 The Gassan school dates from Kamakura period, although according to Homma Sensei, he had never seen a signature earlier than Nambokucho.
 The name Gassan seems to have been taken from the Reiho Gassan, the highest mountain in the northeast region, and is snow covered year round, so this would have been an impossible place to set up a forge.
 Inscriptions from Muromachi place the Gassan as working in Yachi, in Sagae, present day Yamagata-ken.
 There is an inscription referring to Shonai, of which there are four named cities, and one is in Yamagata-ken.